KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 but a **field of erosion** —
 grinding down the most fragmented inverse souls.

-Over time, even these remnants break apart
+Over time, even these remnants are worn away,
-until no structural integrity remains.
+their unique identity ground to nothing,
-Then they are drawn into Absolute Dispersion.
+until they are drawn into Absolute Dispersion.

 Most universes keep some entropic residue —
 inverse souls unwilling to dissolve.